Welcome to South Warwickshire Family History Society [SWFHS]!

 Please see the About Us page in left menu for more about what we offer and do for family history researchers in South Warwickshire and beyond.

 On the left hand menu you will find links to the numerous Parish baptismal, marriage and burial indices, along with a Master Database for each series, and the beginnings of our efforts to transcribe all the local War Memorials and build commemorative pages for each man or woman listed on them.

-We now have records of one sort or another from 132 different parishes in the South Warwickshire area (see Parish list for more) and we have just built our 250th individual Parish database/list of records with the total number of BMD records now standing at 381,000.
+We now have records of one sort or another from 134 different parishes in the South Warwickshire area (see Parish list for more) and we have just built our 300th individual Parish database/list of records with the total number of BMD records indexed now at over 430,000.

 Warwickshire RO Needs Your Help

 Warwickshire Record Office Seeks Volunteers to Index Court Documents.

 Warwickshire Bytes is an exciting new project involving the county's Record Office and Museum Service.
 It will combine historical documents and objects with digital technology to improve access to our collections and ultimately portray the history of Warwickshire in 100 Stories.